AmgiOS/babyfeed-privacy/terms.md

 We grant you a limited, non-exclusive, non-transferable, revocable license to:

-- Install and use BabyFeed on your personal iOS device
+- Install and use FeedEase on your personal iOS device
 - Use the App for personal, non-commercial purposes
 - Track feeding data for your baby/babies